SadilKhan/sadil/content/blog/pointcloud-series/introduction.md

 title: "Part 1 - Point Cloud Introduction"
 weight: 1
 subtitle: ""
-excerpt: "Grid is the very first CSS module created specifically to solve the layout problems we’ve all been hacking our way around for as long as we’ve been making websites."
+excerpt: "A Point Cloud is a set of points in 3D space which can represent the boundary or the whole object (including inside points)"
-date: 2022-06-28
+date: 2022-06-22
 draft: false
+commentable: true
+show_related: true
 ---

 ## 1. What is Point Cloud?